 - Progression requirements:

-- Bachelor of Design majors must demonstrate a basic content knowledge and functional proficiency at the end of each class year as follows: A grade of C- or better is required in all DSGN, VISA, and other major courses.
+- Bachelor of Design majors must demonstrate basic content knowledge and functional proficiency at the end of each class year as follows: A grade of C- or better is required in all major courses.
 Students who lack such knowledge and proficiency will be advised to retake courses in which a grade less than C- was received.

 Back to Design Programs | Back to Top